I've been an educational professional for many years, holding certified qualifications in that field.

-Firstly, the verb appropriate means to take something and use it for your own purposes.
-Have you ever taken scrap paper, screwed it up into a ball and then taken aim at the bin?
-Perhaps your work colleague came along and joined in the fun, only their throwing technique or accuracy was better than yours, so you copied their style until you were able to control or regulate their technique and success too.
-Appropriation is taking control of a skill by first mimicking someone who is more skilled at it than you are until you yourself have some semblance of control or improvement.
+"Appropriate" (verb) means to take something and use it for one's own purposes.
+Have you ever taken scrap paper, crumpled it into a ball, and then thrown it into the bin from afar?
+Imagine you're doing this and your work colleague comes along to join in the fun, but their throwing technique is better than yours.
+So you copy their style until you're able to master their technique.
+Appropriation is taking control of a skill by mimicking someone who is more skilled at it than you are until you yourself have some semblance of control or improvement.

 Appropriation in Regards to Second or Foreign Language Acquisition

 Ultimately, language connects people and the words used must therefore have meaning attached.
 Where has the meaning of words derived from?
-The meanings have originated from societal development, from the interaction of people and from personal individual reflection.
+The meanings have originated from societal development, the interaction of people, and personal individual reflection.
 This is the point of view according to dialogism (Voloshinov, 1973).

 How Does Appropriation Impact in the ELT Classroom Environment

-It should also be remembered that we don’t necessarily hear or indeed say words in isolation, rather the words are part of a wider meaning we are trying to get across or to comprehend, for example right versus wrong or good versus bad, and therefore teaching a language to learners should involve activities that give the students chances not just to participate and answer word by word, but with more meaningful participation where they may join or express meaning through cooperation.
+You should remember that we don’t necessarily hear or indeed say words in isolation.
+Rather, the words are part of a wider meaning we are trying to get across or to comprehend, for example, right versus wrong or good versus bad, and therefore teaching a language to learners should involve activities that give the students chances not just to participate and answer word by word, but with more meaningful participation where they may join or express meaning through cooperation.
 Cowley (2012) called this skillful linguistic action whereby the knowledge gained is dynamic and usable.

 Appropriation is not a one-way street.
 Whilst students will appropriate from a learning perspective, the same should be true of a teacher.
 They too must develop their skills as educators and learning from those more experienced and skilled than themselves, by for example trying to mirror and refine their mentor's techniques in their own classrooms.